- Going Blue, Yellow or Green for Better Rest

 It’s the color of the bedroom that actually helps people sleep the best (and most in hours).

-Furthermore, using blue was also linked to lower blood pressure and heart rate, which may explain the longer amounts of sleep.
+Additionally, blue was also linked to lower blood pressure and heart rate, which may explain why people slept longer in blue rooms.

 Overall, these abovementioned colors turn out to create a safe and sleep-secure environment.

 Splash the Colors

 Heck, venture into the grey and browns and you’ll see a drastic drop in sleep hours.
 Specifically, those types of rooms will see figures around 6 hours of sleep.

 Silver Surprises Us

-Whereas we may have judged the silver color differently, studies seem to show this color to have a rather calming effect on sleeping patterns, resulting in 7.5 hours of sleep per night.
+Contrary to expectations, the color silver was found to have a calming effect on sleep patterns, leading to 7.5 hours of sleep per night.

-Would the fact that silver creates the illusion of moonlight created by the silver color may have something to do with it?
+It is believed that the illusion of moonlight created by the silver color may have something to do with it.

 Then again, let’s not get too excited: silver is also the color that gets the highest number of people to work out in the morning!

 In other words, stay away from purple!

-Ultimately, as statistics have now proven, the color of your bedroom can affect your sleep!
-And indirectly, your stress levels!
+In conclusion, the color of your bedroom can indeed affect your sleep and indirectly, your stress levels.